Prostate cancer affects 1 in 8 men - do you know your risk?

 • A transrectal biopsy – an ultrasound probe (a machine that uses sound waves to build a picture of the inside of your body) is inserted into the rectum.
 This picture helps the radiographer see where to pass the needle and take the biopsy.
 You will be given a local anaesthetic to numb the area to ease discomfort.

-• A biopsy may also be taken during a cystoscopy examination
+A biopsy may also be taken during a cystoscopy, where the lining of your urethra and bladder is examined.

 Where can I get support?

-If you are nervous about speaking to your GP, Prostate Cancer UK offers a simple form that you can fill out and take with you to your appointment, which may make a difficult conversation easier to initiate.
+If you are nervous about speaking to your GP, Prostate Cancer UK offers a simple form that you can fill out and take with you to your appointment, making a difficult conversation easier to initiate.
 Cancer is not an easy subject, but by talking about it, we can help to raise awareness of the risks and symptoms of prostate cancer.

 REFERENCES